srinivas-maddikunta/brightspot-cms/docs/developers-guide/content-modeling/fields.rst

 Boolean Field
 ~~~~~~~~~~~~~

-Add a Boolean field to an Object to create a checkbox that will enable a feature specific to the edited content type.
-For example, if you want the option of enabling auto-play for some videos but not others, you can add a Boolean checkbox to determine whether a video should auto-play.
+Add a Boolean field to an object to create a checkbox that will enable a feature specific to the edited content type.
+For example, you can add a checkbox to auto-play a video.

 .. code-block:: java